bobitsvetkov/Predict-Player-Performance/README.md

 Step 1 => Preprocess the raw json data and save it in a new json file

-Step 2 => Generate a second json file with players put into tiers via unsupervised learning
+Step 2 => Train the model and save the data in a separate json file: player_data.json

-Step 3 => Generate a third json file with final result => use supervised learning to predict the player's score
 ```